-Looking to grow your glutes?
+Are you working to grow your glutes?
 While you should plan on spending time in the weight room, don’t forget about complementing your lifting routine with cardio.
 Not only does cardio boost your heart rate to help with fat burning, but certain cardio exercises can also fully engage and work your lower body, helping you toward a tighter, more toned backside.

 If you’re working to build a better booty, look for cardio machines or exercises that activate your lower body as much as possible and give you the option to add resistance.
-These three exercises are a great starting point and will have you on your way to your best butt ever.
+These four exercises are a great starting point and will have you on your way to your best butt ever.

 Stepping continuously on the StairMaster engages your glutes, calves, quads, and hamstrings, helping to burn fat while simultaneously building lean muscle mass.
 The StairMaster is a low-impact workout where you can get creative to add more of a challenge.
 Skip a step, add in kickbacks, or turn and step to the side to challenge and engage all of your glute muscles.